Your Perfect Partner for Taking That Next Step in Learning About Horses and Yourself

 HOWEVER, we do rent our arena and round pen out for private riding and work.
 We charge $5.00 a ride or $30.00 a month.
 Please call ahead to check for times and availability.

-Our lessons are currently $50.00 for each 3 hour block.
+Our lessons are currently $55.00 for each lesson.
 Please pay at the time of lesson or please pay in advance.
 If you give us a minimum of two hours notice that you will not be at your lesson, we will not charge for that lesson and that money will be advanced to the next time that you do ride.
-We will charge a $40.00 Billing Fee at the first of each month for TPA not receiving timely payment no matter what the balance may be.
+We will charge a $40.00 Billing Fee at the first of each month for TPA not receiving timely payment, no matter what the balance may be.

-We will charge $40.00 for each NSF check that we receive.
+Additionally, we charge $40.00 for each NSF check that we receive.
+You will also be charged TPA's Bank NSF fee.
 If we receive more than two NFS checks in a year, we will request that any further payments be made in cash only.

 And finally, please do not park directly next to or in front of the garage so that we can not get the tractor, car or truck out at any time.
 Please park to the right of the large cedar trees located in the middle of the driveway circle

-We have several small Cardigan Corgis and as of May 2017 we will have puppies on the ground.
-We now have some very young Cardigan puppies as well as several young visiting puppies who often are not paying attention to incoming cars.
+We have several small Cardigan Corgis and wild life who often are not paying attention to incoming cars.
 In addition, we have several cats that visit the neighbors across the driveway and who often come screaming across the driveway on their way home--regardless of who or what is coming down the driveway.
 Couple all of the above with the fact that we share the driveway WITH a neighbor, and we ask that you drive the speed limit while on our ENTIRE driveway...

 THE SPEED LIMIT ON OUR ENTIRE DRIVEWAY IS A VERY SLOW 10 MPH.